gavinlyonsrepo/LR_meter_arduino/README.md

 The comparator will turn the sine wave into a square wave with a duty of 50%(see fig 9 in datasheet),  The microcontroller measures the signal , This measurement can then be doubled to get the period and the inverse of the period is the frequency.
 Since the circuit is resonating, this frequency is the resonating frequency.

-We can now solve for the equation for inductance.
+We can now solve the equation for inductance.

 Copyright